trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 > A balanced plant is essentially what every manufacturing manager in the whole western world had struggled to achieve.
 It's a plant where the capacity of each and every resource is balanced exactly with demand from the market.

 > You *assumed* that if you trim capacity to balance with market demand you won't affect throughput or inventory.
-But, in fact, that assumption - which is practically universal in the western business world - is totally wrong.
+But, in fact, that assumption - which is practically universal in the western business world - is wrong.

 > There is a mathematical proof which could clearly show that when capacity is trimmed exactly to marketing demands, no more and no less, throughput goes down, while inventory goes through the roof.